-Colorado historian Nicholas Syrett's new book "American Child Bride" is filled with anecdotes about very young women--one as young as 9--marrying much older men.
+Colorado historian Nicholas Syrett's new book "American Child Bride: A History of Minors and Marriage in the United States" is filled with anecdotes about very young women — one as young as 9 years old — marrying much older men.

 The book traces the evolution of child marriage from Colonial times to today and points to poor rural areas of the country, where the practice has always been more common than wealthy urban areas.

-Nicholas Syrett is a history professor at the University of Northern Colorado in Greeley.
+Nicholas Syrett is an associate professor of history at the University of Northern Colorado in Greeley.

 When Susie King Taylor published her 1902 memoir, Reminiscences of My Life in Camp, narrating the story of her escape from slavery and subsequent service as a nurse during the Civil War, the book made little mention of her 1862 marriage.
 Susie Baker, as she was then called, had been fourteen when she wed Edward King, a soldier in the unit alongside which she served on Saint Simon’s Island, Georgia, then occupied by Union forces.
 Taylor’s age readers must intuit for themselves by reading forward from the year of her birth, provided at the beginning of the book.
 And perhaps it is unsurprising that Taylor does not focus on her marriage or her age at the time of that marriage; the autobiography’s chief purpose was to highlight the service of African Americans at a time when many were celebrating memories of the Civil War and erasing the history of slavery (and of black Union soldiers).
 Her marriage was incidental to this story.
 But it is also the case that marrying at the age of fourteen was not at all uncommon for a newly freed girl like Susie Baker, or indeed for many others throughout the nation in the middle of the nineteenth century.
 Susie King Taylor may well have glossed over her youthful marriage because it simply was not noteworthy in 1862 or in 1902.